blockchainofthings/Catenis/README.md

-# Catenis Enterprise
+# Catenis

-Catenis Enterprise is an integration layer to the Bitcoin blockchain that allows for rapid blockchain-based application development.
+Catenis is an integration layer to the Bitcoin blockchain that allows for rapid blockchain-based application development.

 ## Development environment

-Catenis Enterprise is developed using [Meteor](https://www.meteor.com), a [JavaScript/Node.js](https://nodejs.org/en/) framework for rapid web/mobile application development.
+Catenis is developed using [Meteor](https://www.meteor.com), a [JavaScript/Node.js](https://nodejs.org/en/) framework for rapid web/mobile application development.

 The IDE used for development is [WebStorm](https://www.jetbrains.com/webstorm/) from JetBrains.